 Courses numbered 500 to 799 = undergraduate/graduate.
 (Individual courses may be limited to undergraduate students only.)
 Courses numbered 800 to 999 = graduate.

 CJ 501.
 Integrity in Public Service (3).

 Cross-listed as PADM 501.
-Exposes students to basic principles of personal and professional integrity and how those principles apply to their daily lives as a members of the community and as employees of a government or social service agency.
+Exposes students to basic principles of personal and professional integrity and how those principles apply to daily life as a members of the community and as employees of a government or social service agency.
 Employs a case study method, using cases and examples from a wide range of government and nonprofit agency experiences.
 Students become aware of the moral and ethical issues which may arise in their professional and personal lives, begin to develop critical thinking and analytical skills regarding ethical behavior, and become more personally and professionally responsible.
-Prerequisite: junior or senior level or instructor's permission.
+Prerequisite: junior or senior level or instructor's consent.

 CJ 513.
 Violent Crime (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Examines the extent, causes and policy implications of violent crime.
 Begins with a review of the rates of violent crime in various parts of the U.S. Provides students with some direct experience of violence such as an emergency room observation period or a panel of victims of violence.
 Course also covers the theoretical approaches of violent crime as well as factors related to violence among strangers vs. families.
 Critical reviews of various policy responses to violence, including their likelihood to prevent or reduce violent crime are required.

 CJ 515.
 Sex Crimes (3).